Clint Ramos

-Background
+Professional background

-Ramos studied Theatre Arts at the University of the Philippines Diliman.
+Born in Cebu, Philippines, Ramos studied Theatre Arts at the University of the Philippines Diliman.
 He got involved in costume design through the university's theatre society, Dulaang UP.
 He moved to the United States in 1993 where he was awarded a scholarship to NYU Tisch, going on to graduate with a Master of Fine Arts in Design in 1997.

 Ramos has given lectures at NYU Tisch and Fordham University, where he was Head of Theater Design.

+In 2022, he was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Jimmy A. Noriega.